telerik/winforms-docs/controls/menus/contextmenu/add-context-menu-in-code.md

 # Add Context menu in the code

-This article demostrates how yu can add RadContextMenu in the code and attach it to a spesific control.
+This article demonstrates how you can add RadContextMenu in the code and attach it to a specific control.

 1\.
 Adding a RadContextMenu at runtime.
 To programmatically add a RadContextMenu to a form, create a new instance of a RadContextMenu